nervetattoo/jquery-autosave/readme.md

 This plugin works strictly with forms and form fields of any type.
 Any other elements fed to the plugin will be ignored.
 Currently, if you wish to autosave data on a per form basis, you should attach a separate instance of the plugin to each form.

+**Note**: the actual autosave instance (which is stored using jQuery's [.data()](http://api.jquery.com/data/) function) is only attached to **form elements**, even if those element weren't passed in directly.

 ## Options

 Options is a set of key/value pairs that can be passed into the plugin as the first argument upon initialization.
-All options are optional.

 * **namespace** _String_ - Default: "autosave"
-  The namespace to append to the event names and class names used within the plugin.
+  The namespace to append after event names and before class names that are used within the plugin.
 * **save** _Object_
   Contains a set of key/value pairs that define callback methods for the autosave process described above.
   * **trigger** _String, Object, Array, function_ - Default: "change"
     The callback method(s) that will start the saving process.
 The built-in callback method "change" willbe used by default.
-  * **scope** _String, Object, Array, function_ - Default: "changed"
+  * **scope** _String, Object, Array, function, Boolean_ - Default: false
     The callback method(s) that will determine the scope of form fields to gather data from.
 The built-in callback method "changed" will be used by default.
-  * **data** _String, Object, Array, function_ - Default: "serializeArray"
+  * **data** _String, Object, Array, function, Boolean_ - Default: false
-    The callback method(s) that will determine how to build the dataset from the form fields.
+    The callback method(s) that will determine how to build the dataset from the form fields. jQuery's [.serializeArray()](http://api.jquery.com/serializeArray/) function is used by default.
-  * **condition** _String, Object, Array, function_ - Default: undefined
+  * **condition** _String, Object, Array, function, Boolean_ - Default: false
     The callback method(s) that will determine whether or not save based on the current state of the plugin.
 No conditions need to pass in order to save, by default.
   * **method** _String, Object, Array, function_ - Default: "ajax"
     The callback method(s) that will determine how the form field data will be saved.
 The built-in callback method "ajax" will be used by default.
 * **events** _Object_
   Contains a set of key/value pairs that allow you to change the name of events used within the plugin.
+Keep in mind that these events will be namespaced on initialization like: "eventName.namespace"
   * **save** _String_ - Default: "save"
     This event will attempt to save anytime it is fired.
 It is bound to each form passed into the plugin on initialization.
+* **classes** _Object_
+  Contains a set of key/value pairs that allow yout o chang the name of classes used within the plugin.
+Keep in mind that these classes will be namespaced on initialization like: "namespace-className"
+  * **changed** _String_ - Default: "changed"
+    The class name that will be applied to elements whose value has been changed but not yet saved.
+  * **ignore** _String_ - Default: "ignore"
+    Fields with this class name will be ignored by the plugin when gathering data.

 ## Callback Methods